Starting play with a Tarrantist Cultist requires more glory than an ordinary cultist

 Act – A command word is selected that will trigger the memory of the target next time they hear it spoken.
 It is spoken aloud three times.

-Offering – Crushed flea dust is blown over the target’s left shoulder.
+Offering – A wyrd item with The Hidden trait is blown over the target’s left shoulder.

 The target suppresses all memories of the scene immediately preceding this Rite, up to one hour of time.
 The target will be entirely unable to remember events within the chosen period of time, and will experience it as lost time.
 The Cultist may release these memories at any time by speaking the chosen command word, forcing the target to immediately experience the events of the suppressed scene.
 Though this does not inflict the Damned state it is considered a Damnation, and can be removed in all such manners that break damnations.

 As the Cultist is also subjected to the smoke of the Mindburner herb, their Resolve is -1 for one hour after performing the rite.